golang-leipzig/golang-leipzig.github.io/content/posts/meetup-13-wrapup.md

 configuration options.
 A simple way to configure a type is by passing in options directly (there can be too many), or by passing in a single config struct type (which becomes a part of the public API).
-The functional option pattern works because in Go function as just like any other value and can be passed as arguments or returned by functions.
+The functional option pattern works because in Go functions are first class values and can be passed as arguments into or returned by functions.

 ```go
 // WithInsecure skips certificate verification